woossi0/suite/docs/usermanual/source/install/windows/tomcat/quickview.rst

 .. _install.windows.tomcat.quickview:

-Quickview install
+QuickView install
 =================

-Quickview is an application designed to view layers and maps easily.
+:ref:`QuickView <webapps.sdk.quickview>` is an application designed to view layers and maps easily.
 It is built using the WebSDK.

 #.
 From :menuselection:`Start --> Apache Tomcat --> Tomcat Program Directory` navigate to the :file:`webapps` folder.